Updated Feb. 22, 2021

 "If you're just starting to examine those questions 60 days before graduation, that's a pretty rapid timeline to cover a lot of ground," says Mark Peltz, head of the career center at Grinnell College, in Iowa.

 Perhaps you're now thinking: "Oh, SNAP!
-I'm too late" — don't worry.
+I'm too late!" — but don't worry.
 It's better now than never.
 You're reading this story, aren't you?
 You're already on your way.

 Study yourself, using your own life as data.